Adidas Edge Lux Review Facts

-The shoes gets good reviews as an everyday shoe and has adequate cushioning for long periods of standing or just being on one’s feet.
+The shoes get good reviews as an everyday shoe and have adequate cushioning for long periods of standing or just being on one’s feet.
 Nurses

 and other healthcare professionals praised the shoe for it’s comfort.
 They are available in white.

 The style is a bit unique.
 Although billed as a running shoe, it is more of a fashion

 statement.
 The wide laces and extended heel collar are not traditional running shoe components.
 The synthetic upper has a woven look which makes the shoe look more like a house slipper than an athletic shoe.
 Because they are designed for women, this look appeals to most wearers who are bored with the traditional athletic shoe look.
 They also comes in a multitude of colors.
 Wearers can pick from solid, standard colors such as gray, black, and blue or go for something a bit more bold and energetic with a choice or brighter colors and some almost tie-dyed options.
 This shoe is also good for everyday wear.
 It’s standard colors compliment most wardrobes.